 When planning your wedding budget, keep this in mind: YOU have the power to reduce the variable cost items, but you don’t have the power to reduce the fixed cost wedding expenses.
 Most good wedding vendors have almost-fixed rates, as there’s a limit to which they can discount their prices.

 If you’ve already found wedding vendors who’ll organize your event, you know that it’s not in your power to control or reduce vendor services costs (beyond a certain limit they agree to discount).
-What you can do is to cut costs from where you have power to control – and that is NUMBER OF GUESTS.
+What you can do is to cut costs from where you have the power to control – and that is the NUMBER OF GUESTS.
 Reduce that a bit, to see how food and drinks cost go down (which brings down the entire wedding cost).
 After doing that, and the wedding cost is still high, trim down the guest list again, and check. if there’s a need to still cut down the budget, repeat that process until you arrive at a total wedding cost you can afford to pay for.

 Now that your guest list has reduced, you’ll require a smaller, lower-cost wedding hall.
 So, you need to find a smaller sized venue, which usually cost less than bigger ones.
 Wedding event venue managers always tell how many people (maximum), their spaces can seat, so be sure to ask or tell them how many people you plan to host – they’ll show you the halls or outdoor space for that number, and price.

-How Wedding Catering and Venue are Priced
+How Do Wedding Caterers and Venue Charge?

-Event halls as well as outdoor venues are priced by the size.
+Event halls, as well as outdoor venues, are priced by the size.
 So, if you have a large guest, you will require a bigger hall or outdoor venue, and be prepared to pay the price that comes with size.

 How Much Should You Spend on Wedding Food and Venue?

 How much you spend on food or venue should be determined by how much food and venue size would be enough for the number of guests you are planning – go out there to ask venues and caterers for price quotation.
-Cut down guest list or increase your budget, whichever is comfortable to you, to pay the cost of the food and venue.
-Now that you know that a big part of your wedding cost is controlled by how many people you invite to your wedding, the question now is how much should you spend on wedding venue and food?
+Cut down guest list or increase your budget, whichever is comfortable for you, to pay the cost of the food and venue.
+Now that you know that a big part of your wedding cost is controlled by how many people you invite to your wedding, the question now is how much should you spend on a wedding venue and food?
 You may also ask: how many people should you invite to your wedding?

 The answer is to invite the number of guests that your money can afford to feed; and that you can afford to pay for a venue that is big enough to accommodate all of them.